The power of the image

 #1 Text is boring.
 Visual is in.

-#2 Capturing images with smartphones has turn into a ‘habit’.
+#2 Capturing images with smartphones has turned into a ‘habit’.

 New generations are every time more digital and mobile.
 We live in a world surrounded by selfie sticks, memes and emojis.
 Besides, our mobile devices come equipped with high definition cameras and social networks are claiming every time more (if you want to be liked) visual content.
-From there that snapshots have become habit tendencies, establishing in a new way of communicating.
-We capture for to share, immortalize, remember and experiment a specific moment in a global way (without language barriers).
+Snapshots have become habit tendencies, establishing in a new way of communicating.
+We capture to share, immortalize, remember and experiment with a specific moment in a global way (without language barriers).